Below you can find a list of (former) European projects. If you would like to know more about a project, follow the link to the full article.

 NanoNextNL is a consortium of more than one hundred companies, universities, knowledge institutes and medical centres.
 It intends to foster research into micro and nanotechnology.
 NanoNextNL has a budget of approximately 250 million euros.

-Bio-Mimetic aims to set up a pre-industrial, bio-polymerization process, to develop marketable, bio-inspired products.
+Bio-Mimetic aimed to set up a pre-industrial, bio-polymerization process, to develop marketable, bio-inspired products.
 The project intends to produce a new class of polymers by using natural, renewable compounds.
 First and foremost, the project aims to make use of green enzymatic processes.